 Police said on Monday they believed Lewis, 47, had abducted her and had been seen holding the girl’s hand at some point earlier in the evening on Saturday at the same house where a party was being held.
 Police said on Tuesday a crime scene behind the house had been established.

-It wasn’t until Wednesday that they disclosed the girl’s underwear, a doona cover and Lewis’ shirt at the crime scene, with DNA on the girl’s underwear found to match Lewis.
+It wasn’t until Wednesday that they disclosed the girl’s underwear, a doona cover and Lewis’ shirt were found at the crime scene, with DNA on the girl’s underwear found to match Lewis.

 Police had deployed horses, drones and helicopters throughout the five day search, which also involved hundreds of volunteers.